The fluid therapy indication determines the fluid choice, the amount of liquid to be infused, and the infusion rate.

 - Liver dysfunction

 - Hepatomegalia dolorosa.

 - Serum electrolyte and mineral abnormalities

 - The volume overload.

 - Metabolic bone disease (osteoporosis or osteomalacia).

-- Adverse reactions to lipid emulsions such as dyspnea, allergic skin reactions, nausea, headache, back pain, sweating, dizziness.
+- Adverse reactions to lipid emulsions include dyspnea, allergic skin reactions, nausea, headache, back pain, sweating, and dizziness.